rehmatworks/serverpilot-letsencrypt/README.md

 Once **rwssl** is installed, a command `rwssl` will become available in your terminal.
 You will have access to the following sub-commands in order to manage your server.

+**Update:** Please note that old commands aren't available anymore due to a recent major upgrade.
+Please check below table for new commands that come with rwssl.
+You can get help by typing `rwssl -h` as well.

 | Command | Details | Examples |
 | ------- | --- | -- |
 | getcert | Get letsencrypt cert for an app. | `rwssl getcert --app foo` |